· · · ·

 Shredded cabbage is optional for this quick and easy recipe, but I love the mix of cabbage in Lo Mein.
 Want to make it really easy?
 Just buy a package of cabbage that has already been shredded.

-Thaw the stir-fry vegetables in the microwave.
+Thaw the stir-fry vegetables in the microwave for 2-3 minutes, being careful not to overcook them.

 Prepare the Stir-Fry